yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 think it will go a long ways towards creating stronger relationships, keeping track of things better, minimizing regret, and maximizing antifragile behaviors.

+In addition, this tool can ideally serve as the basis for an underlying data lake architecture for businesses, although TinyDevCRM isn't targeted towards businesses.
+Account-based authentication, automated agents (bot helpers), and other business-like features can still prove useful to personal infrastructure optimization.

 ### 5. What does success look like, and how will we measure it?

 > Understanding expectations is crucial.
 Work with your team to create a shared
 > understanding of what success is and how you might measure it.

-This is an absolutely great question!
-Coming up with heuristics is quite hard, so let me see how many I can list:
+Coming up with heuristics is quite hard, so this list is most likely incomplete:

--   If I can create both a tele-rolodex and a habit tracker *without having the need to create any server-side processes* or stand up my own database and segment my data, that would be a major validator that TinyDevCRM is a platform.
+-   If I can create both a tele-rolodex and a habit tracker *without having the need to create any server-side processes* or stand up my own database and segment my data, that would be a major validator that TinyDevCRM acts as a useful platform.
 As in, I can re-use TinyDevCRM's authentication protocols, I can see what habits are being tracked via TinyDevCRM's dashboards, and I feel no need to augment TinyDevCRM for the express purposes of making my clients easier to develop.

--   *Time to create a client is measured in days or hours or even minutes instead of weeks*.
-For example, it'd be really cool to have some JavaScript embedded widgets that can create an analytics dashboard akin to [Apache Graphite](https://graphiteapp.org/)'s dashboard in a few hours instead of weeks.
-Something like MailChimp's plain embedded forms feature, where it serves up a tiny amount of HTML / CSS, no JavaScript, with the API doing all validation, would be very cool to do.
+-   *Time to create a barebones client is measured in days or hours or even minutes instead of weeks*.
+For example, it'd be really cool to have some HTML/CSS embedded widgets that can create an analytics dashboard akin to [Apache Graphite](https://graphiteapp.org/)'s dashboard in a few hours instead of weeks.
+Something like MailChimp's plain / advanced embedded forms feature, where it serves up a tiny amount of HTML / CSS, with minimal JavaScript, and the API doing all validation, would be very cool to do.

-    I don't care for something pretty; pretty faces age.
-I care deeply about something that can stand the test of time, while still being as useful as the day I made it.
-Something that does the job and then gets out of the way.
+-   I would say if I dogfood TinyDevCRM and I don't miss having Productive, and I'm not at all worried about the application silently crashing and feel the need to check uptime status constantly, I would say TinyDevCRM has crossed the Rubicon in terms of usability.

 I would measure success using metrics like: